wkgcass/vproxy/doc/how-to-use.md

 > NOTE: `redis-cli` traps `help` command and prints redis help message.
 > NOTE: So we provided a new command named `man` instead, to retrieve vproxy help message.
-> NOTE: For safety concern, not all `System call:` commands are not allowed in RESPController.
+> NOTE: For safety concern, not all `System:` commands are not allowed in RESPController.
-> NOTE: You can use add start argument flag `allowSystemCallInNonStdIOController` to enable system call commands for RESPController
+> NOTE: You can use add start argument flag `allowSystemCommandInNonStdIOController` to enable system commands for RESPController

 The `resp-controller` is automatically launched on startup and listens to `16309` with password `123456`.
 You may configure the RESPController on startup or using a command in StdIOController.